EverettSummer/ssr-example/README.md

 ## Development server
 Run `npm run api` to start api server
+Run `npm run watch` to build angular
+Run `npm run serve:ssr:ssr-example` to start server

-Run `ng serve` for a dev server.
+~~Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.~~

 ## Code scaffolding